openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

    constant
    function call

-The scope of a name depends on the context the name is declared in:
+The scope of an entity depends on the context the entity is declared in:

 .. _package-access: